Santa Barbara Vegan Wine Trail + travel guide - Updated for 2022

 To make vegan wines easy to find, I created the "Vegan Wine Trail" which maps out the best wineries and wine tasting experiences that you can trust are pouring animal-free products in your glass.
-Plus, some bonus recommendations; vegan restaurants and eateries—and even a few shopping hotspots—that are a must-try as part of your adventure.
+Plus, some bonus recommendations, vegan restaurants and eateries—and even a few shopping hotspots—that are a must-try as part of your adventure.
 Read on for descriptions of each below, broken down by neighborhood.

 The Santa Barbara Vegan Wine Trail

 In the quintessential beach town of Montecito (which is right next to Santa Barabara) you’ll find upscale shopping and dining along the modest Coast Village Rd. corridor.
-You’ll also find a tasting room from one of the newest Santa Barbara winemakers on the scene: Folded Hills.
+You’ll also find a tasting room from one of the newer Santa Barbara winemakers on the scene: Folded Hills.
 Don’t let their youth deceive you; their wines are some of the best in the region.
 From their award-winning 2016 Lilly Rose to their 2016 August Red, you’ll taste a diverse wine line-up from crisp whites to full-bodied reds.
-If you do venture out to the valley, visit the Folded Hills vineyard, it’s the first winery you’ll hit going inland from the coast.
 Folded Hills Co-owner Kim Busch explains that a delicious, cleaner wine starts in the vineyard; carefully grown high-quality grapes need little intervention.
-The quality Folded Hills’ small batch artisanal wines from their own organic grapes, grown following the biodynamic calendar, prove their staying power in the glass.
+The quality Folded Hills’ small-batch artisanal wines from their own organic grapes, grown following the biodynamic calendar, prove their staying power in the glass.
 The Montecito tasting room is small and quaint, but great to grab a glass or do a tasting flight.

 Santa Barbara - Funk Zone